MarcoJL9/Network-analysis-of-root-and-leaf-transcriptome-integration/README.md

 ![image](https://user-images.githubusercontent.com/94479457/142077113-50ec6184-d733-4268-9dc8-762be9215f89.png)

-## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-## Finding comunnities in the network
+## Finding communities in the network
-Aditionally to the master regulator analysis, an algorithm to find communities in the infered GRN was aplicated.
+Aditionally to the master regulator analysis, an algorithm to find communities in the infered GRN was applied.
+The code used to generate the communities is "Community detection.ipynb" which can be found on the directory "Programs".